GIScience/gis-training-resource-center/content/Module_1/en_qgis_theory.md

 iMAAP is an information management NGO that provides support to the UN and international NGOs.
-Their [product portfolio](https://immap.org/products/) includes examples of maps used in sitaution overviews, interactive dashboards and sector-specific analysis.
+Their [product portfolio](https://immap.org/products/) includes examples of maps used in situation overviews, interactive dashboards and sector-specific analysis.

 ```{figure} /fig/Afghanistan-Earthquake-Events-Overview-February-2024_page-0001-scaled.jpg